Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 - A peaceful, rural location with sweeping views across the valley and moorland - restful for adults and liberating for kids

 - Ideal for families, with a play area and organised activities (crafts, nature trails).
-Yurts have a double bed, 2 singles and space for a rollaway bed; lodges have 2 doubles and 3 singles
+Yurts have a double bed and 2 singles; lodges have 2 doubles and 3 singles

 - Generous breakfasts, lunches and dinners in the cosy café, plus local beer; takeaway meals and picnics are available with 24 hours’ notice